Skip to main content

 When in Doubt, Choose Private

-Private topics require ESSENTIALS plan or higher.
-If you need access control for production systems or sensitive data, private topics are the only secure option.
+For production systems or sensitive data, private topics are the only secure option.
+See Private Topics Best Practices for recommendations.

 Topic Settings